ucdavis-datalab-training/workshop_git_for_teams_sandbox/README.md

 Instructions:
 -------------

-Clone this repository, make a new branch named with your first name and last initial, (e.g. `first-name_last-initial`) and write your name below.
+Clone this repository, make a new branch named with your first name and last initial (e.g. `first-name_last-initial`) and write your name below.

 Name: